HenryMakowitz/HenryMakowitz/README.md

 - 👋 Hi, I’m @HenryMakowitz
 - 👀 I’m interested in MD DFT for Bio Pharma applications and Quantum Computing
 - 🌱 I’m currently learning Quantum Computing with PYTHON using IBM Systems
-- 💞️ I’m looking to collaborate on Quantum an Parallel MD DFT Computing in Bio Pharma Research
+- 💞️ I’m looking to collaborate on Quantum and Parallel MD DFT Computing in Bio Pharma Research
 - 📫 You can reach me at hmakowitz@gobigwest.com

 <!---